 However, there is a caveat to this general guideline.
 Some international employers do not accept expat workers who have lived in or visited certain countries that are dealing with civil unrest or countries whose residents are banned from entering the nation.
 This caveat can be a bit tricky so you will definitely need to do your research before providing all work, study, and volunteer abroad experiences on your resume.

 This can easily be done by conducting an internet search to determine the allies and enemies of your expat country of choice.
 If a nation that you have worked, studied, or volunteered in is on their enemy list I suggest leaving that experience off of your resume.
-The same applies to countries that are experiencing major civil unrest that could be a threat to the expat nation in which you to work in.
+The same applies to countries that are experiencing major civil unrest that could be a threat to the expat nation in which you work.

-Not having immersive international experience doesn’t necessarily exclude you from being a viable expat candidate.
+Not having an immersive international experience doesn’t necessarily exclude you from being a viable expat candidate.
 So don’t feel that you are out of the game if you don’t have international exposure and are seeking expat employment.
 Though I will suggest that you try to gain international exposure by either studying or volunteering abroad.
 These are great ways to “get your feet wet”.

-Not only will such opportunities possibly enhance your chances of securing expat employment opportunities, they will also give you a chance to test the waters.
+Not only will such opportunities possibly enhance your chances of securing expat employment opportunities, but they will also give you a chance to test the waters.
 Such experiences give you the chance to see if living abroad is really for you before you embark on a more extensive journey that could involve uprooting your entire life.